 The purpose of the public health action plan is to ensure that this evaluation not only identifies potential and ongoing public health hazards, but also provides a plan of action designed to mitigate and prevent adverse human health effects resulting from exposure to hazardous substances in the environment.
 EPA and KDHE are aware of ATSDR's public health conclusions and recommendations.
-Additional follow-up activities are currently being planned.
+EPA is beginning a remedial investigation of the Plating Inc. site which will include investigation of the soil beneath the Plating Inc building, further exploration of the local groundwater and the chromium plume, and a Record of Decision upon conclusion of the investigation.
+At this time, KDHE is continuing supply of bottled water to the two businesses.